KiranWelisa/assemblyai-transcription-app/README.md

 ---

-Made with ❤️ • Powered by AssemblyAI, Gemini AI & Vercel Postgres
+Made with ❤️ • Powered by AssemblyAI, Gemini 2.5 Flash Lite & Vercel Postgres